andrewgormley/educenter-hugo/exampleSite/content/english/news/divisions-season-1-copy.md

 Players will sign up as an individual, and once the registration period ends, team captains will be chosen to lead and organise a completely random mix team.

-In the registration form, players will be asked to rate themselves to help the vcod.gg team place players into tiers, to ensure the competition is fair.
+To help us organise players and make the competition fair, when completing the registration form, players will be asked to rate their skill level out of three.
+We will use this, alongside team performance / individual performance in competitions to organise players into a tier system, before randomly selecting players to join a team captain.

 Cup Information: [**https://www.vcod.gg/tournaments/vcod-ro-cup-1/**](https://www.vcod.gg/tournaments/vcod-ro-cup-1/ "https://www.vcod.gg/tournaments/vcod-ro-cup-1/").
  Cup Rules: [**https://www.vcod.gg/rules/vcod/**](https://www.vcod.gg/rules/vcod/ "https://www.vcod.gg/rules/vcod/").